-There is a growing body of evidence, clinical and anecdotal, suggesting that cannabidiol (CBD) has the potential to alleviate some symptoms of menopause.
-Let’s explore the ways in which CBD impacts the body and mind of menopausal women.
+There is a growing body of evidence, clinical and anecdotal, suggesting that cannabidiol (CBD oil) can alleviate some symptoms of menopause (and also anti-aging).
+Let’s explore how CBD impacts the body and mind of menopausal women.

 WHAT IS MENOPAUSE?